AkshatDabas/HDC2010-With-ESP32/README.md

 ### Hardware Required

-To run this example, you should have one ESP32, ESP32-S, ESP32-C or ESP32-H based development board as well as a MPU9250.
-MPU9250 is a inertial measurement unit, which contains a accelerometer, gyroscope as well as a magnetometer, for more information about it, you can read the [datasheet of the HDC2010 sensor](https://www.ti.com/lit/gpn/hdc2010).
+To run this example, you should have one ESP32, ESP32-S, ESP32-C or ESP32-H based development board as well as a HDC2010.
+For more information about it, you can read the [datasheet of the HDC2010 sensor](https://www.ti.com/lit/gpn/hdc2010).

 #### Pin Assignment:

-**Note:** The following pin assignments are used by default, you can change these in the `menuconfig` .
+**Note:** The following pin assignments are used, you can change these.

 |                  | SDA             | SCL           |
 | ---------------- | -------------- | -------------- |